2311795/Maxwell-Text-Classification/README.md

 ## Overview
 This repository contains three Python scripts for classifying job descriptions and predicting responses to various questions using different machine learning models.

-- **Script 1**: Implements text classification using Logistic Regression, SVM, and Random Forest.
+- **Model 1**: Implements text classification using Logistic Regression, SVM, and Random Forest.
-- **Script 2**: Multi-output classification using XGBoost to predict responses to multiple questions.
+- **Model 2**: Multi-output classification using XGBoost to predict responses to multiple questions.
-- **Script 3**: Utilizes BERT embeddings and a combination of classifiers to handle imbalanced datasets and interpret models using SHAP.
+- **Model**: Utilizes BERT embeddings and a combination of classifiers to handle imbalanced datasets and interpret models using SHAP.

 ## Installation